tardate/LittleArduinoProjects/playground/ThermalPrinter/Lucky4DOracle/README.md

 ## Printing Chinese (GB2312-80)

 The JP-QR701 specifications indicate that it has GB2312 support.
-I think this also applies to similar proudcts that all seem to come from the same OEM or at least from the same design.
+I think this also applies to similar products that all seem to come from the same OEM or at least from the same design.

 Most documentation - especially that found on English-language distributors - is however lacking in any detail on how to use the Chinese language support.